 We expect that the ratification of the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2018 (Proposal 2) to be the only proposal that is considered a "routine" matter.
 Accordingly, if your shares are held through a broker, bank, trust or other nominee, that person will have discretion to vote your shares on Proposal 2 if you fail to provide instructions.
 On the other hand, the election of Class III directors (Proposal 1) will be considered a "non-routine" matter.
 Thus, if you do not give your broker, bank, trustee or other nominee specific instructions on how to vote your shares with respect to that proposal, your broker, bank, trustee or other nominee will inform the inspectors of election that it does not have the authority to vote on that matter with respect to your shares.
 This is generally referred to as a "broker non-vote."
-A broker non-vote may also occur if your broker, bank, trustee or other nominee, please instruct that person regarding how to vote your shares on at least Proposal 1.
+A broker non-vote may also occur if your broker, bank, trustee or other nominee fails to vote your shares for any reason.
+Therefore, if you hold your shares through a broker, bank, trustee or other nominee, please instruct that person regarding how to vote your shares on at least Proposal 1.